simit22/youtube_downloader/README.md

 python3.8 ytdl.py
 ```

-> for now it is only available in github but i plan to publish it for linux os
+> for now it is only available on github but i plan to publish it for linux os